 How Does Loose Skin Affect You?

-The amount of excess skin you experience depends on your weight before surgery, your age, genetics, and lifestyle habits such as smoking.
+The amount of excess skin you experience depends on your weight before surgery, age, genetics, and lifestyle habits such as smoking.
 For many, the loose skin becomes a mere aesthetic problem.
 For others, the hanging skin can pose real problems.
-Here are some examples of the issues you could experience on account of your hanging skin following weight loss surgery.
+Here are some of the issues you could experience due to your hanging skin following weight loss surgery.

-- Chafing: As you go about your day, the excess skin could rub together, which can lead to painful irritation.
+• Chafing: As you go about your day, the excess skin could rub together, leading to painful irritation.

-- Skin tears: The saggy skin can rub together so much the upper layer of the epidermis actually begins to tear.
+• Skin tears: The saggy skin can rub together so much that the upper layer of the epidermis begins to tear.

 Because most people will experience at least some amount of extra skin after significant weight loss, the following treatments can help solve the problem.